-Specific roles of key collaborators in the implementation of our Plan are as follows:
+Specific roles of key collaborators in the implementation of our CIP are as follows:

-GOAL ONE: Support - Increase community awareness, understanding of, and support for IHT's activities, and for affordable housing on the Island.
+GOAL ONE: Support - Increase community awareness, understanding of, and support for the IHT's activities, and for affordable housing on the Island.

-As part of IHT's fundraising and communication strategy, we will grow our network of individuals and organizations through active collaborations with existing and developing partners, including:
+As part of the IHT's fundraising and communication strategy, we will grow our network of individuals and organizations through active collaborations with existing and developing partners, including:

-- 1) Community Investment Tax Credits grow existing network of individual donors through direct mailing campaign and local newspaper articles on the benefits of investing in the IHT's Plan and Tax Credit program. - Project Campaigns collaborate with existing non-profit partner organizations, government agencies (DCRHA, MVC), town governments (town housing committees, Community Preservation Committees) and develop new collaborations with local non-profits (Island Elderly Housing, The Resources Inc., Martha's Vineyard Community Services) and state agencies (MHP, CEDAC, DHCD) on project specific fundraising campaigns. - 3) Housing Bank collaborate with existing non-profit partners, town governments, and state agencies as listed above to research and organize a campaign for a permanent source of local funding for affordable housing.

-4) Healthy Communities Campaign - collaborate with existing non-profit partners, government agencies, and town governments listed above, as well as develop new collaborations with local non-profit organizations (Nonprofit Collaborative, MV Fellowship, YMCA, Youth Task Force, and Women Empowered) and public agencies (Dukes County Health Council and Health Access) through the Healthy Aging Task Force, to launch a community-based educational campaign on the need for affordable housing.
+- 1) Community Investment Tax Credits grow existing network of individual donors through direct mailing campaign and local newspaper articles on the benefits of investing in the IHT's CIP and Tax Credit program. - 1) Project Campaigns collaborate with existing non-profit partner organizations, government agencies (DCRHA, MVC, School District), town governments (town housing committees, Community Preservation Committees) and develop new collaborations with local non-profits (Island Elderly Housing, The Resources Inc., Martha's Vineyard Community Services, MV Hospital) and state agencies (MHP, CEDAC, DHCD) on project specific fundraising campaigns. - 2) Housing Bank collaborate with existing non-profit partners, town governments, and state agencies as listed above to research and organize a campaign for a permanent source of local funding for affordable housing. - 3) Healthy Communities Campaign collaborate with existing non-profit partners, government agencies, and town governments listed above, as well as develop new collaborations with local non-profit organizations (MV Hospital, Nonprofit Collaborative, MV Fellowship, YMCA, Youth Task Force, and Women Empowered) and public agencies (Dukes County Health Council and Health Access) through the Healthy Aging Task Force, to launch a community-based educational campaign on the need for affordable housing.

-GOAL TWO: Production - Increase the number of ground-leased affordable housing properties on the Island from 85 to at least 180, and increase the amount of affordable rental production.
+GOAL TWO: Production - Increase the number of ground-leased affordable housing properties on the Island from 103 to at least 180, and increase the amount of affordable rental production.

-A key part of IHT's housing production strategy is to grow its network of development partners from non-profits, town governments, local and state public agencies, and local businesses, including:
+A key part of the IHT's housing production strategy is to grow its network of development partners from non-profits, town governments, local and state public agencies, and local businesses, including:

-- 1) Martha's Vineyard Land Bank joint purchase of 15-acres of land in Tisbury involving 9-acres of conservation land and 4-acre that has been permitted for 20 units of rental housing. - 2) DCRHA has entered into rental management contracts for 15 units of rental housing over the past four years. - 3) Town Governments selected by the Town of West Tisbury to construct a 9 unit rental project at Scotts Grove on town owned land, and will continue to collaborate with local town governments to develop town land for affordable rental and homeownership opportunities over the next three years as identified in the town-by-town and island-wide Housing Production Plans. - 4) Businesses we will continue to collaborate with private businesses, local banks, and skilled contractors to design, build, and finance energy efficient affordable housing. - 5) Regional Partners We will explore potential collaborations with off-island developers (including such groups as Housing Assistance Corporation and The Community Builders) and financial institutions (Boston Community Capital) for larger development projects. - 6) Island Elderly Housing We will explore collaboration with this existing non-profit senior housing organization to develop additional senior housing in Oak Bluffs.
+- 1) Martha's Vineyard Land Bank joint purchase of 15-acres of land in Tisbury involving 9-acres of conservation land and 4-acres that has been permitted for 20 units of rental housing. - 2) DCRHA has entered into rental management contracts for 29 units of rental housing over the next two years. - 3) Town Governments selected by the Town of West Tisbury to construct a 2 unit rental project at Old Court House Road on town owned land, and will continue to collaborate with local town governments to develop town land for affordable rental and homeownership opportunities over the next three years as identified in the town-by-town and island-wide Housing Production Plans. - 4) Businesses we will continue to collaborate with private businesses, local banks, and skilled contractors to design, build, and finance energy efficient affordable housing. - 5) Regional Partners We will explore potential collaborations with private developers and off-Island non-profit developers and financial institutions (MHIC) for larger development projects. - 6) MV Hospital We will continue to partner with the island largest employer to provide workforce housing solutions.